French Revolution Sample Essay

-The French revolution, which began in 1789 and went on for ten years, was caused by both long range and immediate causes.
-In terms of long terms causes, the society used to be based on the concept of “privilege” or more simply, “inequality of rights” (Spielvogel, 2008, p.575).
+The French Revolution, which began in 1789 and went on for ten years, was caused by both long-range and immediate causes.
+In terms of long-term causes, the society used to be based on the concept of “privilege” or more simply, “inequality of rights” (Spielvogel, 2008, p.575).